AniSolacion/CSE210-hilo-card/HiLo/README.md

-# Dice
+# HiLo
 Are you willing to risk everything?
-Play Dice and you might be surprised.
+Play HiLo and you might be surprised.
 The rules are simple.
+Draw a card.
+Guess whether the next card will be higher or lower.
+Correct guess will give you 100 points.
-Roll the dice.
-Count the ones and fives.
-Each one is worth 100 and 50 points respectively.
-As long as you roll at least a one or a five you can try again.
+Wrong guess will lose 75 points.
+As long as you don't drop to 0 points you can try again.
 If not the game is over.

 ## Getting Started
 ---